Bright Lights (1928 film)

-Bright Lights is a 1928 silent cartoon short by the Walt Disney Studio and Winkler Productions featuring Oswald the Lucky Rabbit.
-It is among the few short films of the series Walt Disney himself worked on before leaving that same year.
+Bright Lights is a 1928 American silent animated comedy short film directed by Walt Disney.
+It features Oswald the Lucky Rabbit.

 Overview

 Previously in 1927, Oswald had an oval face, a chubbier waist, and pants with a single suspender.
 By 1928, he is given a makeover with a rounder head, slimmer waist, and shorts.
 Despite this change, the rabbit's 1927 appearance remained on the title cards until High Up.
 His shorts would be his only outfit until 1930.